dudash/openshift-workshops/www-default/workshop-lab-cicd.md

 <blockquote>Fork the project into your own GitHub account</blockquote>
 <p><img src="{{ site.baseurl }}/www-default/screenshots/ose-lab-cicd-fork.png" width="700" /></p>

 * Create a new app in your the Jenkins project using the URL to your forked project.
-You can follow the steps to create a new project and Image Stream [HERE](workshop-lab-s2i.html)
+You can follow the steps to create a new project and Image Stream [HERE](workshop-lab-s2i.html).

+* Where do my unit tests execute?
+As part of the process of building the new image, the best practice is to execute unit tests after building the image but before executing the build.
+This allows you to run unit tests in the context of the container environment, but will prevent a deployment if your checks do not pass.
+For more information about how to modify the s2i process to include your tests, refer [here][2].

 ### Setting up our OpenShift environment to match our lifecycle stages